Start9Labs/vaultwarden-startos/docs/instructions.md

 ## Keep in Mind

-Bitwarden is a *self-hosted* password management solution, which means your passwords physically live on your Embassy.
-Remember to create backups and keep them safe.
+Bitwarden on the Embassy is a *self-hosted* password manager, which means your passwords physically live on your Embassy.
+Be sure to create backups and keep them safe.
 If you lose your Embassy or uninstall Bitwarden, and you have not made a backup, all your passwords will be gone forever.